shankarlohar/CPwithCPP/README.md

 - If the value of a key is requested but the map does not contain it, the key is automatically added to the map with a default value.
 - Heap structure is much simpler than a balanced binary tree.
 -  Bit representation of 25 is 11001, which corresponds to the subset {0,3,4}
+- Using the and operation, we can check if a number x is even because x & 1 = 0 if x is even, and x & 1 = 1 if x is odd.
+More generally, x is divisible by 2^k exactly when x & (2^k-1) = 0.
+- Note that x << k corresponds to multiplying x by 2^k, and x >> k corresponds to dividing x by 2^k rounded down to an integer.
+- A number of the form 1 << k has a one bit in position k and all other bits are zero, so we can use such numbers to access single bits of numbers.
+In particular, the kth bit of a number is one exactly when x & (1 << k) is not zero.
+-  The formula x | (1 << k) sets the kth bit of x to one, the formula x & ~(1 << k) sets the kth bit of x to zero, and the formula x ^ (1 << k) inverts the kth bit of x.
+- The formula x & (x-1) sets the last one bit of x to zero, and the formula x &-x sets all the one bits to zero, except for the last one bit.
+The formula x | (x-1) inverts all the bits after the last one bit.
+- A positive number x is a power of two exactly when x & (x-1) = 0.

 ## Author
 | [<img src="https://github.com/ShankarLohar.png?size=100" width=100><br><sub>ShankarLohar</sub>](https://github.com/ShankarLohar) |